RedisAI/RedisAI/docs/intro.md

     OK
     ```

 The reply 'OK' means that the operation was successful.
 We've called the `AI.TENSORSET` command to set the key named 'tA' with the tensor's data, but the name could have been any string value.
-The `FLOAT` argument specifies the type of values that the tensor stores, and in this case a double-precision floating point.
+The `FLOAT` argument specifies the type of values that the tensor stores, and in this case a double-precision floating-point.
 After the type argument comes the tensor's shape as a list of its dimensions, or just a single dimension of 2.

-The `VALUES` argument tells RedisAI that the tensor's data will be given as a sequence of numeric values, and in this case the numbers 2 and 3.
+The `VALUES` argument tells RedisAI that the tensor's data will be given as a sequence of numeric values and in this case the numbers 2 and 3.
 This is useful for development purposes and creating small tensors, however for practical purposes the `AI.TENSORSET` command also supports importing data in binary format.

 The Redis key 'tA' now stores a RedisAI Tensor.
 We can verify that using standard Redis commands such as [`EXISTS`](https://redis.io/commands/exists) and [`TYPE`](https://redis.io/commands/type):